 - Group spaces provide tools for collaborating (announcements, pages, file-sharing), discussing topics, and scheduling meetings in Canvas.

-- Student groups you create (called group sets) in Canvas can also be used for distributing grades on group assignments.
+- Student groups that you create in Canvas (called group sets) can also be used for distributing grades on group assignments.

 Microsoft OneDrive